tum-gis/ckan-docker/sddi-urban/README.md

 ## :inbox_tray: Image flavor overview

-The CKAN-SDDI Docker images are released in three flavors, that are described below.
+The CKAN-SDDI Docker images are originally released in different flavors, that are described in the [Readme](https://github.com/tum-gis/sddi-ckan-k8s).
+With `sddi-base`, another flavor is added.
 For each flavor a one [package](https://github.com/orgs/tum-gis/packages?repo_name=ckan-docker) exists in this repository, where the image can be pulled.